bekk/bekk-christmas/post/css/css-christmas-card-part-1-cutting-corners.md

 border-radius: 1px 0 3px 4px / 20% 10% 30% 40%;
 ```

-"Neat!"
-He thought.
+"Neat!", he thought.
 "This can be very useful for anything that needs rounded corners.
 Even if the items have variable sizes as I can use both lengths in px and percentages.
 I can also create elliptical shapes and have control of each corner.
 But for now, I'll stick with the one value to rule them all".

 ## Cutting corners for Christmas